-When I came back to work in January 2019, I said what a lovely Christmas I’d had, how I’d eaten and drunk far too much and how I now really needed to look after myself much better!
+When I came back to work last January, I said what a lovely Christmas I’d had, how I’d eaten and drunk far too much and how I now really needed to look after myself much better!
 Same as the rest of the nation I'm guessing.

 Running is my thing.
 It’s always been my thing and I actually like running.
 Well, the afterwards bit mainly… the feeling you get of achievement and being utterly puffed out but somehow that little bit healthier.
 The motivation to get out beforehand is my problem!
 But over the years, running and me have always had a bit of an on/off relationship.

-So in 2019 I wanted it to be a definite ‘on’!
+So that year I wanted it to be a definite ‘on’!
 And that’s when my colleague Matt stepped in.
 After listening to me promising for the millionth time that I would get out at lunchtime and run, he casually came over and left a blank piece of paper on my desk with the title: It takes 21 days to form a habit…

 I filled in the first line: Wednesday 8 January - 5k [tick], then the second: Friday 11 January – 3 miles [tick], and so it continued.
 In the spirit of full disclosure, I wouldn’t say I went running on a regular basis at first but as the weeks passed by, the lines filled up.